If you’re in search of a cheap, prebuilt streaming PC then you’ve come to the right place.

 Overall, it’s a top prebuilt PC that’s capable of streaming 1080p, 60+ FPS gameplay on the cheap.

 2. MSI MPG Trident 3

-With this little monster, you could either use it for gaming, streaming, or both.
-The 10th Gen. Intel Core i7 processor brings you an unparalleled gaming experience, with the utmost computing power.
-Due, to having 8 Cores and 16 threads, it’s more than sufficient for 1080p streaming.
+With this little monster, you could use it for either gaming, streaming, or both.
+The 11th Gen. Intel Core i7 processor brings you an unparalleled gaming experience, with the utmost computing power.
+Moreover, due, to having 8 cores and 16 threads, it’s more than sufficient for 1080p streaming.

-Besides the obvious power, the MPG Trident 3 makes a name for itself as the smallest VR ready gaming PC.
-It measures just 9.9 x 13.93 x 3.84 inches and weighs 13.3 pounds, to give you effortless portability.
+Besides the obvious power, the MPG Trident 3 makes a name for itself as the smallest VR-ready gaming PC.
+It measures 9.9 x 13.93 x 3.84 inches and weighs just 6.99 pounds, to give you effortless portability.
 If you ever wanted to do some streaming while on the road, it’s perfect for that.

 With all that power inside the case, the ROG is definitely a great choice as a cheap, prebuilt streaming PC.
-The potent eight-core, sixteen thread CPU and GTX 1660 Ti GPU combo is more than enough to play (and stream) at 1080p 60fps on a single PC setup.
+The potent eight-core, sixteen-thread CPU and GTX 3070 GPU combo is more than enough to play (and stream) at 1080p 60fps on a single PC setup.

 To lower temperatures, the multi-zone chassis separates the CPU, GPU, and PSU into their own individual chambers.
-In addition to this, the case has extra wide vents to direct more cool air through the machine.
-As a result, the system stays nice and cool under heavy CPU processes.
+Additionally, the case has extra-wide vents to direct more cool air through the machine.
+Unfortunately, It still heats up a bit but this can be fixed with better a better cooler.